KDE/documentation-docs-kdenlive-org/get_involved/writing_style_guide.rst

 Maintainable
 ------------

-Write content that will not have to be redone the moment some small change is made in Kdenlive.
+Write content that will not have to be redone the moment some small change is made in **Kdenlive**.

 Content Guidelines